zowe/zowe-client-java-sdk/src/main/java/zowe/client/sdk/zosjobs/README.md

 # z/OS Jobs Package

 Contains APIs to interact with jobs on z/OS (using z/OSMF jobs REST endpoints).

+APIs located in methods package.

 ## API Examples

 **Cancel a job**